h5bp/html5please/posts/box-shadow.md

 kind: css
 polyfillurls:

 Polyfills are unnecessary for box-shadow.
-They are too costly and slow down page load.
-Users without a modern browser will not see a shadow, but aren't checking your site in multiple browsers anyhow.

 Box shadows can also be applied safely without prefixes.